sunmait/sunmait-career-day/README.md

 To run project in the Docker you need to install Docker and docker-compose

+Then you need to configure the server and client to work in the Docker container.
+Configuration instructions can be found in [server](server/README.md#configuration-to-run-in-docker) and [client](client/README.md#configuration-to-run-in-docker) README files.

 After that you can run following scripts from the project root folder.

 ```sh